The 1972 Issue

 What’s Up with the Giant Hole across from Seattle City Hall?

-In this developer-happy city, a prime patch of downtown Seattle real estate where the Public Safety Building used to sit has been vacant for a long time.
+In this developer-happy city, a prime patch of Seattle real estate has sat vacant for a very long time.

 02/24/2022 By Benjamin Cassidy Illustrations by Jacopo Rosati